 Holiday ideas including a stay in this property

-A top end safari taking in all of Tanzania's Northern Circuit, followed by a week of barefoot luxury at along the white sandy beaches of Matemwe Lodge in Zanzibar.
+A top end safari taking in all of Tanzania's Northern Circuit including the Tarangire National Park, The UNESCO world heritage site Ngorongoro Crater and the wildlife rich Serengeti, followed by five nights of barefoot luxury along the white sandy beaches of Zanzibar